-Not your “typical” foster carer, 34 year old Gavin from Mold, has already been a single carer for the last four years, looking after children aged 8 to 18, offering regular respite support to other carers.
+Gavin has been fostering for over 8 years.
+Gavin is a single carer looking after children aged 8 to 18, offering regular respite support to other carers.

 “When I say I’m a foster carer, people think I must be mad, I think they expect foster carers to all be middle aged couples,” says Gavin, who balances a successful career as a housing manager with his foster caring.